Summary of Recent Updates (September 7, 2022):

 Which test should I use for my patients?

-For patients who have symptoms consistent with COVID-19, either NAATs, which include PCR tests, or antigen tests can be used.
+For patients who have symptoms consistent with COVID-19 and have not had a confirmed diagnosis of COVID-19 in the past 90 days, either NAATs, which include PCR tests, or antigen tests can be used.
 A positive result on either test indicates SARS-CoV-2 infection.
-If the patient has a negative antigen test, the pediatrician should consider either a NAAT test within 48 hours or serial antigen tests every 3 to 7 days for 10 days as an alternative.
-See Test Selection and Interpretation and Algorithm 1 below for additional information.
+If the patient has a negative antigen test result, the test should be repeated at 48 hours, for a total of two tests, per FDA guidance regarding repeat antigen testing to decrease the risk of false-negative results.
+See Test Selection and Interpretation for additional information.

 Should I provide COVID-19 tests in my office?
 What should I consider when making this decision?